 Frequently Asked Questions

-Yes, it is very important to wash the strawberries before freezing to get rid of any dirt.
-I also recommend soaking them in a solution of water and vinegar to make sure they are free of any bacteria and mold.
-Just mix 3 cups of water and ½ cup vinegar in a large bowl and soak the berries for 3-4 minutes in this solution. then rinse with water, drain, air dry, and freeze.
+Yes, it is essential to wash the strawberries before freezing them to get rid of any dirt.
+I also recommend soaking them in a water and vinegar solution to ensure they are free of any bacteria and mold.
+Mix 3 cups of water and ½ cup vinegar in a large bowl and soak the berries for 3-4 minutes in this solution.
+Then rinse with water, drain, air dry, and freeze.

 There is no compulsion to thaw the strawberries.
-If you are using them to make smoothies or milkshakes, where you anyways need frozen fruits, just use them directly from the freezer.
-If you are using them in baked goods, then you will have to thaw them to room temperature.
+If you use them to make smoothies or milkshakes, where you need frozen fruits, use them directly from the freezer.
+If you use them in baked goods, you will have to thaw them to room temperature.

 There are multiple ways by which you can thaw the strawberries.